Sabellians taught a single divine mind in God.

 Ayres is a Professor of Catholic and Historical Theology

-Sabellians believed that, before the world existed, the Word was IN the Father and an aspect of the Father.
-Consequently, Father and Son are only one Person (hypostasis).
+Sabellians believed that the Son is an aspect of the Father, and that Father and Son are only one Person

 Hanson refers to “a Sabellian, believing in only one Person (hypostasis) in the Godhead.”
 (Hanson, p.
 801)